rizac/eGSIM/egsim/management/commands/README.md

 Any command can be executed via `python manage.py <command_name>`.
-For all common maintenance operation, there is basically only one management command to call `initdb`, which can be executed on the terminal as follows:
+For all common maintenance operation, there is basically only one management command handling all tasks automatically, `initdb`, which can be executed on the terminal as follows:
 ```
 export DJANGO_SETTINGS_MODULE="egsim.settings_debug"; python manage.py initdb
 ```